 Released: February 2020

-With so many people posting reviews stating that Parasite was the best film of the year and how all the metaphors and allegories really make you think, while all the numerous twists and turns leave you wondering where the film will take you next.
+With so many people posting reviews stating that Parasite was the best film of the year and how all the metaphors and allegories really make you think, while all the many twists and turns leave you wondering where the film will take you next.
 I mean sure there are some of both in the film, but they feel too late in the story to rescue it and the one main dramatic moment that could be seen as a twist, ultimately didn’t do enough to make up for the utterly predictable turns the plot took in the run-up.
-All of which makes it harder to understand why so many people made this film out to be some unprecedented feat of cinema that had never been done before, making me wonder if the fact that the film is in Koran has something to do with it and if had been made in English, would people have celebrated it as much?
+All of which makes it harder to understand why so many people made this film out to be some unprecedented feat of cinema that had never been seen before, making me wonder if the fact that the film is in Koran has something to do with it and if was produced English, would people have celebrated it as much?